mqttz/mqttz/README.md

             + Time to encrypt payload
         + Vary:
             + Run in NW vs SW
+            + Load Key from persistent storage vs in memory?
             + Payload Size of 1kB, 4kB, 8kB, 16kB
         + Plot Structure:
             + ![Fig 14 in "On the Performance of ARM TrustZone"](./img/trustzone-comparison.png)
             + ![My Version](./img/mb1_scheme.jpg)
-    2. uB2: Key Exchange Performance
+    2. **uB2: Key Exchange Performance**
         + How much time does our Key Exchange protocl take?
         + Measure:
             + Time Spent for the 1st Key Exchange